datavizhokie/yolo-not-cat/README.md

 <img src="https://github.com/datavizhokie/yolo-not-cat/blob/main/readme_img/counter_objects_class_result.png" width=50% height=50%>

-It's surprising that the algorithm is 99% certain about the dining table but, could not assign a classification to the pair of glasses, the pen, or the Bubly can.
+The algorithm is 99% certain about the dining table but could not assign a classification to the pair of glasses, the pen, or the Bubly can (these three classes aren't included in the pre-trained COCO set).
 Even the bowl way in the background was detected.
-Lowering the confidence parameter down to 10% will pick up the can as a "cup", but still no detection on the pair of glasses or the pen.
+Lowering the confidence parameter down to 10% will pick up the can as a "cup".

 <img src="https://github.com/datavizhokie/yolo-not-cat/blob/main/readme_img/counter_objects_class_results_lwr_conf.png" width=50% height=50%>

 ## Video Object Detection

 The video object framework works quite well in real-time on videos.
 For testing, a collage of airport footage was fed through.
-Below is the classificatoin output:
+Below is the classification output:

 ![Alt Text](https://github.com/datavizhokie/yolo-not-cat/blob/main/readme_img/airport.gif)